 When choosing between a roof rack or trunk rack consider the advantages and disadvantages of each, and simply make your decision based on what best fits your needs.

+Check out all the body & accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the roof rack or trunk rack question, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.